triamnetwork/triam-docs/docs/endpoints/path-finding.md

 Find Payment Paths
 ---

-The Stellar Network allows payments to be made across assets through _path payments_.
+The Triam Network allows payments to be made across assets through _path payments_.
 A path payment specifies a series of assets to route a payment through, from source asset (the asset debited from the payer) to destination asset (the asset credited to the payee).

 A path search is specified using: